Both CompanionCarePA and Bobby Patrol from as low as £45 pw

 For further details on our services, including our Bobby Patrol, please go to this page

 A common frustration at the moment, in our rapidly changing society and community, is the growing lack of human interaction encroaching into all areas.
 Whilst there are huge benefits to us to utilise technology where it enriches our lives, when it does not serve us positively, we are very clearly rejecting it.
-Loneliness, isolation, loss of jobs, loss of privacy are all areas that challenge us today and we find we do not wish to replace the visual, face to face presence and the intelligent responses that come with that, with a chat bot.
+Loneliness, isolation, loss of jobs, loss of privacy, loss of security, are all areas that challenge us today and we find we do not wish to replace the visual, face to face presence and the intelligent responses that come with that, with a chat bot.

 Living alone, having a home that needs protecting while you are away, experiencing disturbances, worried about monitoring a situation ... there are so many reasons to be feeling vulnerable or concerned and wish there was a way to make life feel safer and more secure.
 So.
 I was asked (I meaning owner/director) why not add an SIA service onto the Daisy Chain Agency services that will call round and do a welfare check on people.
 What a brilliant idea!